Learn how to spot potential trade candidates by assessing straddle price versus average earnings moves.

 Keep in mind, that the past earnings moves are only being used as a reference.
 This does not mean that the stock will react or move in the same manner in the future.

 When I started looking at the 2-year average earnings moves, I calculated them by hand.
 I soon realized that this was quite tedious, time consuming, and prone to error.
 One of the great things about the thinkorswim® platform from TD Ameritrade is it allows you to build your own scripts to automate tasks.
-This led me (with the help of David Kier) to build a script to calculate the average percentage earnings move.
+This led me to build a script to calculate the average percentage earnings move.
 It also displays the individual percentage moves for each cycle in a graphical format overlaying the average move. (on the Chart tab)

 For those interested in the script, In the thinkorswim platform, go to Setup in the top right corner; Open shared item, and then copy and paste the following link in the box:

 Note: To display the individual earnings for the 2 year period, the chart should be set to 2yr Daily.

 A recent article introduced the short iron condor, a risk-defined options strategy consisting of a short call vertical spread paired with a short put vertical spread, with both spreads out-of-the-money, and typically centered around the current stock price.

 The article demonstrated how you can attempt to take advantage of elevated option premium during earnings.
 Here are a couple things to consider when iron condor hunting: